 Gearing Up for Fun

 No hiking gear?
 No problem!
-There are plenty of outdoor outfitters in Greenville, SC, such as Mast General Store on Main Street in downtown Greenville, Appalachian Outfitters on Halton Road near Haywood Mall, Half-Moon Outfitters on Laurens Road, Luthi's Outfitters (which is located right next door to Half-Moon), and REI on Woodruff Road.
+There are plenty of outdoor outfitters in Greenville, SC, such as Mast General Store on Main Street in downtown Greenville, Appalachian Outfitters on Halton Road near Haywood Mall, Half-Moon Outfitters on Stone Avenue, Sunrift Adventures in Travelers Rest, and REI on Woodruff Road.

 The Sounds of Nature (and then some!)

-Paris Mountain State Park also hosts musicians in the fall at their outdoor concert series.
-"Music in the Woods" happens on Saturdays in September and October and is free with regular park admission.
-Check out the website for more information and get ready to listen to wonderful folk, bluegrass, and acoustic music.
+Paris Mountain State Park also usually hosts musicians in the fall at their outdoor concert series.
+"Music in the Woods" are solar-powered concerts that happen on Saturdays in September and October in the outdoor amphitheater; the event is free with regular park admission and children and pets are strongly encouraged to come and enjoy!
+With concerts restarting in the fall of 2021, be sure to check out their Facebook Page for more information and get ready to listen to wonderful folk, bluegrass, and acoustic music.